Cray-HPE/docs-csm/operations/validate_csm_health.md

 ### 5.1 Validate the Basic UAS Installation

 This section can be run on any NCN or the PIT node.

-1. Initialize the Cray CLI on the node where you are running this section.
-See [Configure the Cray Command Line Interface](configure_cray_cli.md) for details on how to do this.

 1. Basic UAS installation is validated using the following:
    1.